-Professor Victoria Schwartz, "Leveling up to a Reasonable Woman's Expectation of Privacy" -- University of Colorado Law Review (forthcoming)
+Professor Victoria Schwartz, "Leveling Up to a Reasonable Woman's Expectation of Privacy" -- University of Colorado Law Review

-Professor Victoria L. Schwartz's article, "Leveling up to a Reasonable Woman's Expectation of Privacy," will be published in the University of Colorado Law Review.
+Professor Victoria Schwartz's article, "Leveling Up to a Reasonable Woman's Expectation of Privacy," has been published in the University of Colorado Law Review.

 Professor Michael Helfand Quoted in "Appeals Court Says Accusers' Case Against Church of Scientology Can Proceed" -- Los Angeles Times